Our quarterly internal audit hot topics give a thematic view of new and emerging regulatory risks across financial services.

 Internal audit risk radar

-Our risk focus radar combines our view of key priorities with an extract from the UK Regulatory Initiatives Grid (where key milestone or formal engagement is planned), representing the risks and key priorities raised by the FCA (Financial Conduct Authority), PRA (Prudential Regulation Authority) and leading UK regulatory bodies.
+Our risk focus radar is a combination of our view of key priorities and an extract from the UK Regulatory Initiatives Grid, representing the risks and key priorities raised by the Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA), and leading UK and European regulatory bodies

-We identify the risk priorities at a single glance for the four key sectors segmented by time and risk dimensions to help develop audit-planning and forecast upcoming requirements.
+It gives a single view of the four key sectors segmented by time and risk to help develop audit planning and forecast requirements.

 Cross sector priorities